 - How do I lead trips for AO?
 Find out more on the Assistant Trip Leader page.

 - How can I keep up with what AO is doing?
-You can follow us on Facebook, Instagram, WildcatSync, or swing by our office in BMU 008A.
+Follow us on Instagram, Facebook, or WildcatSync!

 - Who can go on AO trips?
 Almost anyone!
 All Chico Students are allowed to register.
 If you are a Chico State student and are under 18 you’ll need to have a parent or guardian sign our waiver.
 If you are not a Chico State student but are over 18, then you can register for our trips unless otherwise noted.